nardi-xhepi/hiparis-2024/README.md

 # Hackathon-Winning Solution Powered by AutoGluon

-Welcome to the repository for the **winning solution** of Hi!Paris Season 5! 🏆 This project demonstrates the power of **AutoGluon**, a state-of-the-art automated machine learning (AutoML) framework, to deliver exceptional results with minimal effort.
+Welcome to the repository for the **winning solution** of Hi!Paris Hackathon Season 5! 🏆 This project demonstrates the power of **AutoGluon**, a state-of-the-art automated machine learning (AutoML) framework, to deliver exceptional results with minimal effort.
 The solution did not require hyperparameter optimization, as AutoGluon achieves remarkable performance even with its **default settings**.

 ---